 Here are some key points about bladder cancer.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Around nine out of 10 people diagnosed with bladder cancer are aged over 55.
+- Around 90 percent of people who receive a diagnosis of bladder cancer are aged over 55 years.

 - Smokers are around three times more likely to develop bladder cancer than non-smokers.

-- Bladder cancer shares many of symptoms with other less severe illnesses, such as bladder infections.
+- Symptoms may be similar to those of less severe illnesses, such as a bladder infection.

 TCCs are further divided into two types:

-- Papillary carcinomas - these grow in thin projections from the inner surface of the bladder toward the hollow center.
-They are non-invasive papillary cancers, and very low-grade, non-invasive types tend to have a very good outcome as they have a low likelihood of malignancy.
+- Papillary carcinomas: These grow in thin projections from the inner surface of the bladder toward the hollow center.
+They are non-invasive papillary cancers.
+Very low-grade, non-invasive types tend to have a very good outcome, as they have a low likelihood of malignancy.

-- Flat carcinomas - these do not grow toward the hollow part of the bladder, and are known as a non-invasive flat carcinoma or a flat carcinoma in situ (CIS) if they remain in the inner layer of bladder cells.
+- Flat carcinomas: These do not grow toward the hollow part of the bladder.
+If they remain in the inner layer of bladder cells, they are known as a non-invasive flat carcinoma or a flat carcinoma in situ (CIS).

-There are several other types of cancer that can originate in the bladder, all of which are much less common than transitional cell (urothelial) cancer.
-These include:
+Several other types of cancer that can start in the bladder.
+They are all much less common than TCC.

-- Squamous cell carcinoma: This form accounts for about 1-2% of bladder cancers.
-It arises in the squamous cells, which are thin, flat cells like those that make up the surface of the skin.
-Almost all squamous cell cancers are invasive.
+- Squamous cell carcinoma: About 1 to 2 percent of bladder cancers are of this type.
+It occurs in the squamous cells, the thin, flat cells like those that make up the surface of the skin.
+Most squamous cell cancers are invasive.

-- Adenocarcinoma: This form accounts for about 1% of bladder cancers.
-It occurs in the cells of the mucus-secreting glands found in the bladder and has similarities to colon cancer.
-Almost all adenocarcinomas of the bladder are invasive.
+- Adenocarcinoma: About 1 percent of bladder cancers are of this time.
+It occurs in the cells of the mucus-secreting glands found in the bladder.
+It has similarities to colon cancer.
+Most adenocarcinomas of the bladder are invasive.

-- Small cell carcinoma: This form accounts for less than 1% of bladder cancers.
-It arises in the nerve-like cells called neuroendocrine cells.
-This form often grows quickly and requires treatment with chemotherapy (as with small cell carcinoma of the lung).
+- Small cell carcinoma: Fewer than 1 percent of bladder cancers are of this type.
+It starts in the nerve-like cells called neuroendocrine cells.
+This form often grows quickly and requires treatment with chemotherapy.

 - Sarcoma: This is a rare form of bladder cancer that originates in the muscle cells of the bladder.